New Build vs Existing Home – The Pros and Cons

 A new-build home

-Here are the HomeOwners Alliance you’ll often catch us in the press moaning that not enough new homes are being built.
-In fact, government figures show 162,180 were built last year.
+Here at the HomeOwners Alliance you’ll often catch us in the press moaning that not enough new homes are being built.
+In fact, according to government figures 165,090 new build dwellings were completed in the year to December 2018 – only 1 per cent higher than in the year to December 2017.
 That isn’t enough to fix the housing shortage but it does mean most of us will come across a brand-new property when we are out house hunting.
-So let’s take a look at the pros and cons of buying a brand sparkly new home straight from the developer.
+So let’s take a look at the pros and cons of buying a brand new home straight from the developer.

 Pros of buying a new build